In this section, we will add rich results to our analysis; a nice APA formatted table like this:

 title: Independent Samples T-Test

-a name, a title, and a jamovi results spec (jrs
+a name, a title, and a jamovi results spec (jrs) (note,

 that make up the results.
 For example, the results could be made up of